accetto/headless-drawing-g3/docker/xfce-drawio/README-dockerhub.md

     ![badge_vnc-novnc_created][badge_vnc-novnc_created]
     [![badge_vnc-novnc_version-sticker][badge_vnc-novnc_version-sticker]][link_vnc-novnc_version-sticker-verbose]

-The following image tags are not built or published on Docker Hub, but can be built any time locally from the same [source repository][this-github]:
+The following image tags will not be built or published on Docker Hub, but they can be built any time locally from the same [source repository][this-github]:

 - `vnc-chromium` and `vnc-novnc-chromium` implement also [Chromium Browser][chromium]
 - `vnc-firefox` and `vnc-novnc-firefox` implement also [Firefox][firefox] browser